 2018-12 – Koh Samui

-The Sarann was a nice place, and the room was fantastic, but we had no sea view.
-On my daugther’s birthday we booked a room in Chaweng for one night to be close to the city life.
+The Sarann was a nice place, and the Jacuzzi Suite was fantastic, but we had no sea view, and the hotel was quite far from Chaweng city center.
+Therefore, on my daughter’s birthday we booked a room in Chaweng for one night to be close to the city life and the beaches.